SFStefenon/WBF-HE-YOLO/README.md

 ---

-### Compute YOLO in your machine
+### Compute YOLOv8 in your machine

-The first step is to donwload the YOLO from the [Ultralytics](https://github.com/ultralytics/ultralytics) repository.
+The first step is to download the YOLOv8.
+I recommend doing that from the official developer [Ultralytics](https://github.com/ultralytics/ultralytics) repository.
+This version is based on PyTorch, beeing available for your machine or Google Colab.